 - Can water policy affect the strength of the link between AWE and health?
 Is there evidence that county level water policies mitigate the consequences of drought and extreme temperature?

 - Inform water policy that considers the health consequences of drought and extreme temperature alongside other impacts in the development of wise and equitable plans for the distribution of scarce water resources.

-Briefly, Model 1 shows the causal inference question the difference-in-difference design will answer.
-Model 2 shows the underlying research-supported mechanisms through which adverse weather events (AWEs) are thought to influence health, and Model 3 depicts the hypotheses about differential effects of AWEs on vulnerable populations.
-Finally Model 4 depicts the second major research questions concerning whether variation in water policy modifies the effect of AWEs on population health.
+Briefly, Model 1 shows the causal inference question our difference-in-difference design answered.
+Model 2 shows the underlying research-supported mechanisms through which adverse weather events (AWEs) are thought to influence health, and Model 3 depicts our hypotheses about differential effects of AWEs on vulnerable populations.
+Finally Model 4 depicts our second major research questions concerning whether variation in water policy modifies the effect of AWEs on population health.

-Spatial-temporal data on adverse weather events, agricultural productivity, and characteristics of water will be aggregated to the county level over the past 25 years.
-This data will be merged with individual-level health data on critical health indicators for both newborns and adults which are available within the same temporal (year) spatial (county) units as the drought and temperature relevant data.
+Spatial-temporal data on adverse weather events, agricultural productivity, and characteristics of water were aggregated to the county level over the past 25 years.
+This data was merged with individual-level health data on critical health indicators for both newborns and adults which are available within the same temporal (year) spatial (county) units as the drought and temperature relevant data.

-A series of difference-in-difference models with the inclusion of time-varying socio-economic and demographic factors to gauge whether and to what extent changes in drought and extreme temperatures drives changes in health outcomes after controlling for other possible confounding factors.
+A series of difference-in-difference models with the inclusion of time-varying socio-economic and demographic factors allowed the team to gauge whether and to what extent changes in drought and extreme temperatures drives changes in health outcomes after controlling for other possible confounding factors.